trickstercache/trickster/docs/new-changed-2.0.md

 ## New in Beta 2

-- We've improved our compatibility with InfluxQL and hope you'll see improved cache hit rates.
+- For [InfluxDB](./influxdb.md), we've improved our compatibility with InfluxQL and hope you'll see improved cache hit rates.
 Flux support is not quite ready yet.
 - We've updated our "Backfill Tolerance" feature, which handles volatile data (e.g., real-time data that may not be immutable), to improve cache hit rates while ensuring volatile data is still refreshed.
 We've also added new options for controlling backfill tolerance thresholds.
+See the [example config](../examples/conf/example.full.yaml)
 - We've significantly revamped Trickster's compression capabilities.
 Beta 2 makes the following enhancements:
   - adds Brotli and Zstd compression support when serving responses (we already supported gzip and deflate), when included in an `Accept-Encoding` header
   - changes the cache compression storage format from Snappy to Brotli.
 A future beta will allow customization via configuration
   - passes through (or injects) an `Accept-Encoding` header to requests between Trickster and Origins, to support end-to-end content encoding.
 We previously were not accepting encodings from upstreams.
   - Provides a generic HTTP Handler package, supporting Zstd, Brotli, Gzip and Deflate; which is importable by any golang application
 - We fixed up a memory leak and refined the Prometheus label injection feature, so it plays nicely with the TSMerge ALB
-- Our Rules engine now supports `rmatch` operations to permit regular expression-based routing against any part of the request object.
+- Our [Rules Engine](./rule.md) now supports `rmatch` operations to permit regular expression-based routing against any part of the HTTP request.
+- You can now chain a collection [request rewriters](./request_rewriters.md) for more robust possibilities.

 ## Still to Come